libdither/libdither/research/dither/data/hashtypes/hashtypes.md

 ## Traits

-Traits define programs or adjacent data on Traits.
-They are themselves Hashtypes linked via [externally linked data](../reverse-hash-lookup.md).
+Traits define programs or adjacent data on Types.
+They are themselves Hashtypes linked directly from the layout type or via [reverse linked data](../reverse-hash-lookup.md).

-`Trait` - A Trait is a type that defines
+`Trait: Layout` - A Trait is a type that defines multiple functions
- - type: `Multihash`
+ -
  - `$Size: $FixedSize = (self) -> U64: type.size()`
  - `$Correct: $Size = (self, size) -> U64`

+`LinkedTrait` - Trait that is reverse-linked

 `Function` - A program is an input and an output
  - input: `Multihash`